merry-bits/DCache/README.md

 Once the requirements are fulfilled the server and client scripts can be used.

-No setup or other package support exists at this time.
+No setup or package support exists at this time.

 ## Run